 Many years ago, at the beginning of their parent-teacher conference, my sixth grade teacher told my father that I “was a delight to have in class and a lovely child.”
 My father’s response was unexpected.
 He replied “Don’t tell me what a lovely child my daughter is; tell me what she has learned, what she needs to learn and how I can help her.”

 “I am proud of Susie.
 She has worked hard this first quarter and has made good progress.
 She is a good friend to her classmates.”
-It is important to include comments as a part of the report card process, however, comments like those above do not provide parents or the student any insight or information regarding the student’s progress towards the standards or how much he or she has learned since the start of the school year.
-Instead, it would be better to include comments such as the ones below as part of a more complete narrative to provide a basis for understanding a student’s rate of progress.
-For example, a teacher might write:
+It is important to include comments as a part of the parent-teacher conference and report card process, however, comments like those above do not provide parents or the student any insight or information regarding the student’s progress towards the standards or how much he or she has learned since the start of the school year.
+Instead, it would be better to include more specific comments such as the ones below as part of a more complete narrative to provide a basis for understanding a student’s rate of progress.
+For example, a teacher might write or share in a conference:

 I am proud of Susie.
 She has worked hard this first quarter and has made good progress.
-Susie was reading at a level 8 at the start of the school year, she is now reading at a level 12.
-First graders are expected to be at a level 18 at the end of the school year.
+Susie was reading at a level D at the start of the school year, she is now reading at a level H. First graders are expected to be at levels J/K/L at the end of the school year.
 Susie is well on her way towards meeting that goal.
 Susie is a good friend to her classmates and treats everyone’s ideas with respect during guided reading groups.

 A narrative report card can be a wonderful source of information about how and what a student learns when the teacher takes the time to provide this insight.
 Parents will find information such as this useful and helpful: